|

 - milk carton

-- something heavy (rocks work perfectly and are fun to collect
+- something heavy (rocks work perfectly and are fun to collect outside, but you can also use dried beans, dried rice or sand).

-here for directions on how to make)
+- Colored macaroni (click here for directions on how to make).

 - newspaper

-here for directions on how to make)
+- paper mache paste (click here for directions on how to make).

-- scissors
+- scissors,

 - masking tape

-- white glue
+- white glue.

-- poster or tempra paint -- any color
+- Poster or tempra paint -- any color

 - paintbrush